 After leaving the United States Army Bradley Ayers worked as licensed commercial pilot and flight instructor.
 Later he was employed as a real estate broker and as a private detective in Arizona, Florida and Minnesota.
 He also supplied information to investigative journalist, Jack Anderson.

+In 1976 Bradley Ayers published The War That Never Was, an insider's account of CIA covert operations against Cuba.
+An expanded paperback version was published in 1980.
 In the 1980s Ayers worked as an undercover operative with the Drug Enforcement Administration's South Florida Task Force.

 In a letter sent to John R. Tunheim in 1994, Bradley Ayers claimed that nine people based at JM/WAVE "have intimate operational knowledge of the circumstances surrounding the assassination" of John F. Kennedy.
 Ayers named Theodore Shackley, Grayston Lynch, Felix Rodriguez, Thomas Clines, Gordon Campbell, David Morales, Rip Robertson, Edward Roderick and Tony Sforza as the men who had this information.

 Bradley Ayers was interviewed by Jeremy Gunn of the Assassination Records Review Board in May, 1995.
 According to Gunn: “Ayers claims to have found in the course of his private investigative work, a credible witness who can put David Morales inside the Ambassador Hotel in Los Angeles on the night of June 5, 1968 (RFK’s assassination)."